chagasleandro/Angular-ApiRequest/README.md

 </br></br>

 ### Execute o APP
-Execute `ng serve` para um servidor dev.
+Execute `ng serve` to a dev server.
 Navegue até `http://localhost:4200/`.
-O aplicativo será recarregado automaticamente se você alterar qualquer um dos arquivos de origem.</br></br>
+The app will automatically reload if you change any of the source files.</br></br>
 <img src="/src/assets/Rest.png" alt=""></br>
-<h2>Entenda como fazer um POST, GET, UPDATE, DELETE usando o cliente nativo do consagradíssimo #Angular</h2>.</br>
+<h2>Understand how to make a POST, GET, UPDATE, DELETE using the consecradíssimo's native client #Angular</h2>.</br>
 <img src="/src/assets/test.png" alt="">